 - Innovations.
 Continuous support to all those initiatives that produce innovation, which require new solutions and new tools in order to help the society in which we live to grow and improve.

 Access to credit and financial inclusion

 Great attention is paid to the offer of products and services that can facilitate access to credit and financial inclusion, as a contribution to the development of the communities in which we operate.
-In 2017 the Intesa Sanpaolo Group issued new loans for high social impact activities amounting to over 4.5 billion euro (7.4% of the total loans granted), helping to create business and employment opportunities, as well as to assist people in difficulty.
+In 2019 the Intesa Sanpaolo Group issued new loans for high social impact activities amounting to almost 3.8 billion euro (6.6% of the total loans granted), helping to create business and employment opportunities, as well as to assist people in difficulty.

 Loans with social impact (% and thousand of euro)